 In 2003, the former Sub-Commission on the Promotion and Protection of Human Rights appointed a Special Rapporteur with the task of preparing a comprehensive study on corruption and its impact on the full enjoyment of human rights, in particular economic, social and cultural rights.
 The mandate ended in 2006 when the Sub-Commission was replaced by the Advisory Committee.
 As requested by the then Commission on Human Rights, in 2004 OHCHR organized jointly with UNDP a seminar on good governance practices for the promotion of human rights, including anti-corruption, in Seoul, the Republic of Korea (the report is contained in document E/CN.4/2005/97).
 Subsequently OHCHR published in 2007 a booklet on Good Governance Practices for the Protection of Human Rights (HR/PUB/07/4).
 In 2006, OHCHR organized a conference on anti-corruption measures, good governance and human rights in Warsaw, Poland (the report is contained in document A/HRC/4/71).
 In follow-up to this conference OHCHR is developing, jointly with UNODC and UNDP a guide book on human rights and anti-corruption for practitioners.

-In 2012, Morocco on behalf of 134 States made a cross-regional statement on corruption and human rights at the 20th session of the Human Rights Council.
-The statement called for deepening reflection on the close connection between human rights and anti-corruption measures and urged the anti-corruption and human rights movements to work together in combating corruption.
-Subsequently, the Human Rights Council decided to convene a panel discussion on the negative impact of corruption on the enjoyment of human rights (resolution 21/13) which OHCHR organized in March 2013.
-The report of the panel will be considered by the Human Rights Council in June 2013.
+In 2012, a cross-regional statement on corruption and human rights was delivered by Morocco to the 20th session of the Human Rights Council on behalf of 134 States.
+The statement called for deepening reflection on the close connection between human rights and anti-corruption measures and urged the anti-corruption and human rights movements to work together.
+Subsequently, the Human Rights Council convened a panel discussion on the negative impact of corruption on the enjoyment of human rights in March 2013 (report A/HRC/23/26).

 Three key messages of OHCHR: